 Lijnden House

 This freestanding house will be built on what used to be the rear year of a typical Dutch dike house which is located on a corner plot on the Akerdijk in Lijnden.
-The existing dike house is built on the protective earthworks of the dike which was transformed into a ribbon of development between Lijnden and Badhoeverdorp in the 1930’s.
+The existing dike house is built on the protective earthworks of the dike which was transformed into a ribbon of development between Lijnden and Badhoevedorp in the 1930’s.
 The proposed home will replace a workshop which is currently in the backyard and no longer functions as a business.
 This workshop does not fit in with the surrounding streetscape of houses, so not only does the proposed house provide more living residential space, it also improves the visual cohesion of the village.

 Our design for this new building aligns with this informal and small-scale character.
 By drawing from traditional architectural features, such as a low gutter height, brick facades and a gable roof, the house blends into its surroundings in a natural way.
 The contemporary character of the house is only noticeable at a second glance, due to the loose composition of the facade openings and the tight detailing of the facade and roof.
 The orientation of the house towards the side and rear of the plot is also a visible and consciously chosen result of the later addition.